Stick-U235/BeaconFlooder/README.md

 # BeaconFlooder
-Send 802.11 beacon packets repeatedly.
+Send 802.11 beacon packets in a loop with an arbitrary SSID